 Building wealth is only a part of the equation.
 Consistently making optimal decisions on some of life’s biggest dilemmas is the other.
 My book helps you minimize regret and live a more purposeful life.

 It’ll be the best personal finance book you will ever read.
-You can buy a copy on Amazon today where it is a bestseller.
+You can buy a copy on Amazon today.
 The richest people in the world are always reading and always learning new things.

 Recommendation And Reader Questions